How to Turn Off Mouse Acceleration in Windows 7 and 10

 Let’s put this all together in a hypothetical situation:

 Imagine you’re playing [insert your favorite shooter here].
-You’re camping inside a house because of YOLO.
+You’re camping inside a house because why not?
 Now you hear footsteps behind you and you’re 90% sure you could shoot them first.

 Let’s see how this plays out both with and without mouse acceleration.